🚨 24/7 Emergency Service Available

 The Carbon Monoxide Threat in Chicago

 CO is a colorless, odorless, tasteless gas produced by incomplete combustion.
-You cannot detect it without equipment—that's why it's called the "silent killer."
+You can't detect it without equipment - that's why it's called the "silent killer."
+We see cases every winter in neighborhoods across Chicago from Irving Park to Bridgeport to Hyde Park.

 Chicago CO Statistics